Major: Environmental Studies

 Environmental studies is at the forefront of addressing issues that impact the future of our planet.
 In the past 150 years, our society has developed new technologies leading to longer life spans, increased communication capacities, and increased yields in agriculture.
 Unfortunately, the effects of these advances continue to be countered by the depletion of natural resources and changes in nutrient cycling, biological diversity, atmospheric composition, and climate.
 Environmental studies is an interdisciplinary field that attempts to understand the diverse environmental changes in our world and address them to create a positive change.
 The goal of this curriculum is to prepare students for a career in a diverse spectrum of environmental employment positions ranging from research scientist to writer to educator to political lobbyist, while developing a conscientious concern for the world in which we live.
 Environmental Science is offered as a minor.
 For information about specific courses offered, please see our Academic Catalogue.

 Students in the environmental studies major and environmental science minor have the opportunity to gain research and environmental education experience.
 As research assistants, students work closely with the faculty on environmentally relevant projects.
-Current projects involve looking at lead (Pb) concentrations in turtle bones and water samples from Central Georgia.
+Recent projects involve looking at lead (Pb) concentrations in turtle bones and water samples from Central Georgia.
 Other work involves evaluating the role of the trees on campus and in the Arboretum in carbon sequestration.
-Environmental studies students interested in education are encouraged to work with Dr. Holly Boettger-Tong and her KISMET program.
-Also, we are working on developing a program of environmental and outdoor education via the Wesleyan Arboretum.
+There is also an active program of ecological restoration in the 104-acre Wesleyan Arboretum.

 The Munroe Science Center, a dynamic new campus centerpiece, opened in August 2007.
 The new state-of-the-art science facility serves an increasing number of Wesleyan students enrolled and majoring in one or more fields of science while also addressing the great need throughout our state and nation for women who are skilled in medicine, scientific research, computer technology, and mathematics.
 Through its eleven teaching laboratories and nine research laboratories, the new facility encourages faculty/student collaboration on research projects, contains interactive laboratories for specific experimentation, and offers individualized instruction in an environmentally efficient and safe setting.